brews/tellervo-python/README.md

 Note that this software is under development and may eat your pet hamster.

 ##Example
 Here is a quick example that queries a Tellervo server for all samples that were sampled after 2015-01-01.
 The server replies with TRiDaS XML.
-We gather the fields that we want from the XML reply and stick the information into a list of dictionaries. nice Pandas DataFrame.
-To top things off,
+We gather the fields we want from the XML reply and stick the information into a list of dictionaries.

 ```python
 import tellervo as tel